Climate change, migration: How Merkel’s successors measure up | DW | 21.07.2021

 Political calculations play a big role in such votes, says Ulrich Sieberer, professor of empirical political science at the University of Bamberg: "99% of the time, votes are about positioning yourself in the conflict between government and opposition."

-The SPD knows this dynamic well: They often face accusations of voting against their proclaimed ideals as the CDU's coalition partner.
-"At the end of the day, the parties stand together for the government line and, of course, have to be measured against it to some extent," says Sieberer.
-"But at the same time, of course, the battle over interpretation begins immediately.”
+The SPD knows this dynamic well: As the CDU's coalition partner, the party often faces accusations of voting against its proclaimed ideals.
+"At the end of the day, the parties stand together for the government line and, of course, have to be measured against it to some extent," Sieberer says.
+"But, at the same time, of course, the battle over interpretation begins immediately."
 Parties might claim to have wanted a different outcome, but to have been forced to make concessions to the coalition partner.

 The Greens could be in that very position after the election.
 If the SPD remains where it is, a black-green coalition, consisting of the CDU, its sister party CSU and the Greens, would be likely.
 It is unclear who will become the strongest force and thus provide the chancellor.
 Either way: As part of a government coalition, the Greens would have to vote differently.
 "They will only introduce motions that are sure to have the support of the coalition," says Sieberer.